larsensong/Bird-Game/README.md

 ## **Elements:**

  This is a 2D practice game.
 The game is based on a character moivng through a landscape.
-The game is developed in unity platform with coding languages like C#.The  game is still under development.
+Its a survial The game is developed in unity platform with coding languages like C#.The  game is still under development.
 New features will be added directly to the master branch.

 ## :blue_book: Authors